 Practices are held Mondays, Tuesdays, Fridays, and there is an optional practice on Saturday mornings at the McTeer Bridge for the whole family.

 Races take place on Wednesdays throughout the Lowcountry.

 Fall Cross country is open to students in grades 5 and up, and fun run practices each spring are open to grades 4 and up, peaking interest in the next cross country season.

 Through healthy competition and participation, students have a sense of accomplishment and excitement as a result of working hard and achieving something they didn’t realize they could do before.

-For more information about the Cross Country experience at Holy Trinity Classical Christian School, please contact Athletic Director, Amy Patrick.
+For more information about the Cross Country experience at Holy Trinity Classical Christian School, please contact Athletic Director, Josiah Tobin.